cyberbotics/webots-doc/reference/texturetransform.md

 *(C<sub>s</sub><sub>t</sub>*, *T* be the translation of vector *(T<sub>s</sub><sub>t</sub>*, *R* the rotation with center *(0,0)* and angle θ , and *S* a scaling with scaling factors *S<sub>s</sub><sub>t</sub>*.
-In matrix notation, the corresponding `TextureTransform` reads as
+In matrix notation, the corresponding `TextureTransform` reads as:

 %figure "Texture transformation in matrix notation"